venitahagerty/ccpp-doc/CCPPtechnical/source/CCPPPreBuild.rst

 Once the configuration in ``ccpp_prebuild_config.py`` is complete, the ``ccpp_prebuild.py`` script can be run from the top level directory.
 For the SCM, this script must be run to reconcile data provided by the SCM with data required by the physics schemes before compilation and to generate physics caps and makefile segments.
 For the :term:`UFS` Atmosphere host model, the ``ccpp_prebuild.py`` script is called automatically by the ufs-weather-model build system when the :term:`CCPP` build is requested (by running the :term:`CCPP` regression tests or by passing the option CCPP=Y and others to the ``compile.sh`` script; see the compile commands defined in the :term:`CCPP` regression test configurations for further details).

 For developers adding a CCPP-compliant physics scheme, running ``ccpp_prebuild.py`` periodically is recommended to check that the metadata provided with the physics schemes matches what the host model provided.
-For the :term:`UFS` Atmosphere, running ``ccpp_prebuild.py`` manually is identical to running it for the SCM (since the relative paths to their respective ``ccpp_prebuild_config.py`` files are identical), except it may be necessary to add the ``--static`` and ``--suites`` command-line arguments for the static option.
+For the :term:`UFS` Atmosphere, running ``ccpp_prebuild.py`` manually is identical to running it for the SCM (since the relative paths to their respective ``ccpp_prebuild_config.py`` files are identical), except it may be necessary to add the ``--suites`` command-line argument.

-As alluded to above, the ``ccpp_prebuild.py`` script has six command line options, with the path to a host-model specific configuration file (``--config``) being the only necessary input option:
+As alluded to above, the ``ccpp_prebuild.py`` script has five command line options, with the path to a host-model specific configuration file (``--config``) being the only necessary input option:

  |  ``-h, --help``         show this help message and exit
  |  ``--config``           ``PATH_TO_CONFIG/config_file``      path to CCPP *prebuild* configuration file
  |  ``--clean``            remove files created by this script, then exit
  |  ``--debug``            enable debugging output
- |  ``--static``           enable a static build for a given suite definition file
- |  ``--suites`` SUITES    SDF(s) to use (comma-separated,for static build only, without path)
+ |  ``--suites`` SUITES    SDF(s) to use (comma-separated, without path)

-So, the simplest possible invocation of the script (called from the host model’s top level directory) would be:
+An example invocation of running the script (called from the host model’s top level directory) would be:

 .. code-block:: console

-   ./ccpp/framework/scripts/ccpp_prebuild.py --config ./ccpp/config/ccpp_prebuild_config.py [--debug]
+   ./ccpp/framework/scripts/ccpp_prebuild.py \
+     --config=./ccpp/config/ccpp_prebuild_config.py \
+     --suites=FV3_GFS_v15p2 \
+     --debug

-which assumes a dynamic build with a configuration script located at the specified path.
+which uses a configuration script located at the specified path.
 The debug option can be used for more verbose output from the script.

-For a static build (described above), where the :term:`CCPP-Framework` and the physics libraries are statically linked to the executable and a set of one or more suites are defined at build-time, the ``--suites`` and ``--static`` options must be included.
-The :term:`SDF`\(s) should be specified using the ``--suites`` command-line argument.
+The :term:`SDF`\(s) must be included and specified using the ``--suites`` command-line argument.
 Such files are included with the SCM and ufs-weather-model repositories, and must be included with the code of any host model to use the :term:`CCPP`\.
-Unless the ``--static`` command-line argument is used with the script, it will assume dynamically linked libraries.
-An example of a static build using two :term:`SDF`\s is:
+An example of a build using two :term:`SDF`\s is:

 .. code-block:: console

+   ./ccpp/framework/scripts/ccpp_prebuild.py \
-   ./ccpp/framework/scripts/ccpp_prebuild.py --config=./ccpp/config/ccpp_prebuild_config.py --static \
+     --config=./ccpp/config/ccpp_prebuild_config.py \
      --suites=FV3_GFS_v15p2,FV3_GFS_v16beta

 If the :term:`CCPP` *prebuild* step is successful, the last output line will be: